xotnet/CryptoToolKit/README.md

 ToolKit for crypt/decrypt messages, files and generate random keys for crypt.
 You can use any data and password for crypt it and keep it safe

 > [!CAUTION]
 > Using CryptoToolKit alfa is unsecure!
-This is test alfa release
+This is test alfa release.
+Use last release!

 * tested on C++ 13